Home

 Tomato Diseases: How to Identify and Treat Verticillium Wilt

 Verticillium wilt (sometimes referred to as “vert” by experienced gardeners) is a disease caused by a fungus, Verticillium albo-atrum, which lives in the soil.
-It is often confused with fusarium wilt, bacterial canker, or early blight.
-Symptoms are similar in all these diseases.

 The fungus works its way up through the plant’s roots, clogging water-conducting tissue in the stem.
 It spreads a toxin that wilts and spots leaves and prevents water from reaching branches and leaves, starving the plant.
 Infected plants usually survive the season but are stunted.
 If they produce any fruit, it’s small and underdeveloped.